 My Hand and Follow Me

-Classroom Lessons, Teachers
+Themes for Classroom Lessons, Teachers

-for Others: Why do you think Harriet put herself in danger to help others?
+Why do you think Harriet put herself in danger to help others?
 Do you

 care that much about other people?
 Is it better to help others or to

 would you go to great lengths to help them have a better life?

 To many people Harriet is a great hero.
 Do you think